 Our school attempts to provide students and employees with a safe and secure environment in which to study and work.
 The school is open during posted hours.
 School facilities are secured during times the school is not open.
+Under no circumstances will any student or employee have unauthorized access to the facility outside of normal busines hours.
 The school has no residence halls.